zulip/zulip-gci/tasks/review-slack-integrations.md

 If you have any questions ask on the "GCI tasks" stream (set the topic to "Slack integration analysis").

-When you have completed the task submit it for review.
-Each task requires looking at 30 Slack integrations.

 *Completion criteria:* Mentors will check that all of the rows have been completed, the data appears correct and is formatted correctly